Central $L$-values of newforms and local polynomials: Introduction and statement of results

 if and only if

 is a constant function of $x\in\Q$. \end{thm}

-A few remarks are in order. \begin{rmks} \begin{enumerate} \item In level $N=1$, Kong \cite{kongthesis}*{Chapter 4} also considered similar Hecke operators in the context of locally harmonic Maass forms and vanishing of $L$-values.
+\begin{rmks} \ \begin{enumerate}[leftmargin=*] \item In level $N=1$, Kong \cite{kongthesis}*{Chapter 4} also considered similar Hecke operators in the context of locally harmonic Maass forms and vanishing of $L$-values.
 However, the results there are not explicit.
-Great care is required to determine the precise relationships between all objects as the locally harmonic Maass forms we work with are rather delicate objects, and in the present paper we give the full treatment in arbitrary square-free levels. \item The sum in \eqref{PDefinition} is in fact a finite sum; Zagier showed this explicitly in \cite{zagier1} (see the proof of Lemma~2.3 of \cite{jameson} for a corrected version).
-However, the implied bounds on the coefficients of the quadratic form are impractical to use in examples of this theorem.
-As we will discuss below, Bengoechea \cite{Bengoechea} studied such sums and sped up their convergence using continued fraction expansions of $x$, and this framework provides a substantially quicker means to compute the sums in \eqref{PDefinition}. \item The Hecke-like polynomial above is of at most degree $\mathrm{dim}_{\C}\left(S_{2k}(N)\right)-1$.
-In particular, if $\mathrm{dim}_{\C}\left(S_{2k}(N)\right)=1$, then the product $L(f\otimes\chi_D,k)L(f\otimes\chi_{D_0},k)$ vanishes if and only if $\mathcal{P}_{k,N,D,D_0}$ is constant. \item The conditions on the Kronecker symbols for $D$ and $D_0$ are natural as they exclude cases of trivial $L$-value vanishing due to the sign of the functional equation. \item As the polynomial $\mathcal{P}_{k,N,D,D_0}$ has degree $2k-2$, in order to show vanishing of the $L$-values at $D$ and $D_0$, it suffices to evaluate at $2k-1$ rational values $x$. \item Our theorem might provide some indication that the vanishing of a twisted central $L$-value for non-trivial reasons becomes rarer as the weight increases. \item In practice, when computing vanishing of $L$-values one may ignore the additive constant $c_\infty(N,DD_0)$ and multiplicative prefactors of the sum in \eqref{PDefinition} (see Section \ref{Sec: examples}). \end{enumerate} \end{rmks}
+In the present paper we give the full treatment in square-free levels. \item Parallel to the review of this paper, Dombrowsky \cites{dombr26thesis} extended Theorem \ref{Thm: intro} to general odd $N$ based on earlier work by Sataka \cites{sataka05, sataka08}, Ueda \cites{ueda88, ueda93, ueda98} and Ueda--Yamana \cite{ueya}.
+Her main result (Theorem 3.1) is slightly different from ours, which might arise from a different behavior of the polynomials $\mathscr{P}_{k,N,D,D_0}$ in question. \item The sum in \eqref{eq:Pmaindef} is in fact a finite sum; Zagier showed this explicitly in \cite{zagier1} (see the proof of \cite{jameson}*{Lemma 2.3} for a corrected version).
+However, the implied bounds on the coefficients of the quadratic form are impractical to use in the examples below (see Section \ref{Sec: examples}).
+As we will discuss below, Bengoechea \cite{Bengoechea} studied such sums using continued fraction expansions of $x$, and this framework provides a substantially quicker means to compute the sums in \eqref{eq:Pmaindef} than the naive estimates would give. \item The Hecke-like polynomial above is of degree at most $\mathrm{dim}_{\C}\left(S_{2k}(N)\right)-1$.
+In particular, if $\mathrm{dim}_{\C}\left(S_{2k}(N)\right)=1$, then the product $L(f\otimes\chi_D,k)L(f\otimes\chi_{D_0},k)$ vanishes if and only if $\mathscr{P}_{k,N,D,D_0}$ is constant. \item The conditions on the Kronecker symbols for $D$ and $D_0$ are natural as they exclude cases of trivial $L$-value vanishing due to the sign of the functional equation. \item As the polynomial $\mathscr{P}_{k,N,D,D_0}$ has degree $2k-2$, in order to show vanishing of the $L$-values at $D$ and $D_0$, it suffices to evaluate at $2k-1$ rational values $x$. \end{enumerate} \end{rmks}